-What you are able to figure out, pretty quickly, is the price of the software and the price of the annual maintenance (if you are installing on-premises) or the monthly subscription price if you are doing a rental software-as-a-service solution.
+What you are able to figure out, pretty quickly, is the investment of the software and the price of the annual maintenance - if on-premises or the monthly subscription price if you are doing a software-as-a-service solution.

 How do you know when you are under-buying or over-buying consulting services?